reedu-reengineering-education/reedu-home-v2/src/assets/collections/jobs/head-of-education-en.md

 - Designing and conducting workshops, project days, and project weeks for learners with a focus on environmental education & computer science
 - Organizing and delivering professional development courses for teachers on various STEM topics
 - Leading and coordinating a team of student assistants
+- Sales communication with educational institutions (offers for hardware & events)

 ### What you bring to the table: